utdata/icj-project-template/README.md

-# ICJ Project Template
+# ICJ Project Rig

-This project template was developed for the [Intro to Coding for Journalists](https://github.com/utdata/icj-class) class taught by Christian McDonald, Assistant Professor of Practice at the School of Journalism, Moody College of Communication, University of Texas at Austin.
+This project rig was developed for the [Intro to Coding for Journalists](https://github.com/utdata/icj-class) class taught by Christian McDonald, Assistant Professor of Practice at the School of Journalism, Moody College of Communication, University of Texas at Austin.

-The development concepts used in this template are similar in rigs used by news graphics teams in newsrooms like The Texas Tribune , Los Angeles Times and NPR.
+The development concepts used are similar to rigs used by news graphics teams in newsrooms like The Texas Tribune, Los Angeles Times and NPR.

 ## Features

-This Node-based template uses a Gulp workflow configured for Github Pages publishing.
+This Node-based rig uses a Gulp workflow configured for Github Pages publishing.
 Features include:

 - [Bootstrap 4.4](https://getbootstrap.com/) and [Sass](https://sass-lang.com/).
 - [Nunjucks Templating](https://mozilla.github.io/nunjucks/templating.html) with [`journalize`](https://www.npmjs.com/package/journalize) filters.